Nicholas Morrow: 2020

 On March 18, 2020, the Las Vegas Raiders announced their decision to place a second round tender on Morrow.
-On April 13, 2020, the Las Vegas Raiders signed Morrow to a one-year, $3.259 million contract.
+On April 13, 2020, the Raiders signed Morrow to a one-year, $3.259 million contract.

 In Week 2 against the New Orleans Saints on Monday Night Football, Morrow led the team with 7 tackles and recorded his first interception of the season off a pass thrown by Drew Brees during the 34–24 win.
 In Week 10 against the Denver Broncos, Morrow recorded his first sack of the season on Drew Lock during the 37–12 win.
 He was placed on the reserve/COVID-19 list by the Raiders on December 24, 2020, and activated on December 29.
 In Week 17 against the Denver Broncos, Morrow recorded a season high 11 tackles and sacked Drew Lock once during the 32–31 win.

 2021

 On March 19, 2021, Morrow re-signed with the Raiders on a one-year contract.
 He was placed on injured reserve on September 2, 2021.